Nikkei hits 4-week high on euro zone hopes

 The yen's slide to a one-month low against the dollar also supported exporters.

-Shares of camera and endoscope maker Olympus gained 5 percent to 2,492 yen after Goldman Sachs analyst Toshiya Hari upgraded the stock from "neutral" to "buy" and set a 24-month target price at 3,800 yen, compared with a previous 12-month target of 2,400 yen.
+Shares of camera and endoscope maker Olympus rose 4.9 percent to 2,490 yen after Goldman Sachs analyst Toshiya Hari upgraded the stock from "neutral" to "buy" and set a 24-month target price at 3,800 yen, compared with a previous 12-month target price of 2,400 yen.

-Tokyo Electron Ltd climbed 1.6 percent to 4,030 yen and Dainippon Screen Manufacturing Co Ltd advanced 3.2 percent to 581 yen.
-ASML client chipmaker Elpida Memory Inc jumped 4.1 percent to 553 yen.
+Tokyo Electron Ltd rose 2 percent to 4,045 yen and Dainippon Screen Manufacturing Co Ltd gained 3.6 percent to 583 yen.
+ASML client chipmaker Elpida Memory Inc jumped 5.8 percent to 562 yen.

 * Imperial amends senior credit facility covenants Source text for Eikon: Further company coverage: